 The tool offers robust reporting, intuitive searching capabilities, customization options, and integrations with leading tools such as Zendesk, Freshdesk, Wufoo and Google Analytics.
 It allows users to assign roles and responsibilities within the system and create workflows for better oversight over company knowledge and processes.

 ProProfs Knowledge Base is trusted by some of the world’s leading companies like Zoho Corporation, Adobe, Acer and Nissan, making it a top choice for businesses looking to manage their company knowledge.
 It can also be used in combination with other ProProfs software such as ProProfs Chat and Help Desk for an even more enriching experience.

-A ProProfs Essentials subscription starts at $30 per user per month if purchased annually, and is suitable for three users.
-ProProfs offers a 15-day money back guarantee so you can safely try out whether the tool is the right one for you.
+A ProProfs Essentials subscription starts at $19.99 per user per month if purchased annually, and is suitable for three users.
+ProProfs offers a 15-day money back guarantee as well as a free basic-version so you can safely try out whether the tool is the right one for you.
 More about ProProfs can be found here.